 Very frequently, these customers talk to each other about which games they enjoy.
 These dialogs include strategies for playing and winning.
 They also participate in online forums and discussion groups to gather tips and other information to help them play or to find new challenges.

 Additionally, they enjoy being listed as the “high score” when there is a public setting available for players.
 We intend to offer this public setting so customers can upload their score to our website for each game.
 The highest scores will be posted, giving the player worldwide “bragging rights”.
 As a result, the word of mouth potential for timely games is explosive.

 2.3.2 Distribution Channels

 iPhone games are distributed through the Appstore which is currently controlled by Apple.
 One of the obstacles we have to overcome is the speed with which Apple approves applications for downloading.
 This is important since our games have a time-sensitive nature to them.
 They will be popular only as long as a news story is in circulation.

 Google’s Android offers an open source model.
 We expect Android usage to surpass the iPhone in the number of applications downloaded.
 This also eliminates the need for review and allows us to post new applications quickly.
 As more applications come out for this device, it will gain market share.
 We want to be positioned so that we provide excellent games for this community.

 2.3.3 Competitive Forces

 We will leverage social media and word of mouth for the vast majority of our marketing using platforms such as Twitter, Facebook, Snapchat and Instagram.
 These platforms are widely used by the customers in our demographic market.
-We will make announcements via regular tweets and updates to our pages on these social platforms.
+We will make announcements via regular posts and updates to our pages on these social platforms.